shiva-menta/milestone-monitor/README.md

 ## Deploying Locally (WIP)

-_Note: you will need Twilio and OpenAI accounts in order to do this_
+_Note: you will need Twilio, OpenAI, Pinecone, and Cohere accounts in order to do this_

 1. Setting up ngrok: